certified translations for uscis

 The Process, Step by Step

-If you’ve never done this before, here’s what the process generally looks like:
+If you’ve never done this before here’s what the process generally looks like:

-Scan or photograph the document so every detail is visible.
+• Step 1: Prepare a clear copy**.
+Photograph the document so every detail is visible.

+• Step 4: Receive the certified version**.
 This will include both the translation and the signed certification.

 The entire process is usually quick and straightforward.